 Leonora“well that’s very admirable, but it’s your family and not mine.
 And let me tell you this.
 Your sisters insane or not have overstayed their welcome.
 I invited them here for two days they’ve stayed six weeks or perhaps you were planning to keep them here forever.”

 Leonora “Ellen, you’re a hypocrite!
 You’re worse!
 You’re a cheat!
 You meant to foist your wretched brood upon me and bleed me white!
 And when I saw through your little scheme, you had the insolence to turn on me and abuse me!
 But you’ve chosen the wrong woman!
 You get those sisters of yours out of the house at once!
 And you take a month’s wages and go with them.”

-Later, she goes to Leonora’s bedroom and apologizes to her, telling about the threatening letter that makes certain Emily and Louisa will be sent to an institution.
-Ellen promised to care for them in way that won’t be a worry for Leonora, and begs Leonora to let them stay.
+Later, she goes to Leonora’s bedroom and apologizes to her, telling her about the threatening letter that makes certain Emily and Louisa will be sent to an institution.
+Ellen promised to care for them in a way that won’t be a worry for Leonora and begs Leonora to let them stay.
 Ellen will set them up in the attic and will never have to see them.
 But Leonora tells Ellen that she wants all of them out tomorrow or she’ll send for the police.

 Emily and Louisa hear the argument, but Ellen promises them that they will not be sent away.
 Emily calls Miss Fiske ‘wicked’.
-The sisters have also been talking about hidden places like Leonora’s bake oven that must hold her jewels, and talk of dungeons and bats.
+The sisters have also been talking about hidden places like Leonora’s bake oven that must hold her jewels and talk of dungeons and bats.
 Their imaginations are ripe with dreams and nightmares.